RayBB/openlibrary-docs/Developer-Resources/Getting-Started.md

 | **WARNING: This section is very out of date and needs to be re-written. |
 | -- |

-Occasionally, new tables get added to Open Library database and some existing tables get altered.
-Scripts are provided to migrate the existing dev instances to new schema.
+Occasionally, new tables get added to the Open Library database and some existing tables get altered.
+Scripts are provided to migrate the existing dev instances to the new schema.

 To migrate an existing dev instance: